 About the Authors

-• The Authors of "Patent Docs" are patent attorneys who hold doctorates in a diverse array of biotech and chemical disciplines.
+• The Authors and Contributors of "Patent Docs" are patent attorneys and agents, many of whom hold doctorates in a diverse array of disciplines.

 E-mail Newsletter

 • Enter your e-mail address below to receive the "Patent Docs" e-mail newsletter.
-When a new article is posted during the day, you will receive it by e-mail the next morning.

 Contact the Docs